We're updating this guideline with new legislation

 Changing your plan

-Your plan may need to be changed for many reasons.
+We may need to change your plan for many reasons.
 If your situation changes, your disability support needs may change.
 You might need more supports, fewer supports, or different supports.
 There are different ways we can change your plan.
 In certain situations, we might be able to vary your current plan.
-If major changes are needed, we’ll complete a plan reassessment, and you’ll get a new plan.
-We used to call this a plan review.
+If we need to make major changes we’ll do a plan reassessment, and you’ll get a new plan.

 We’ll check in with you during your plan to see if you need any changes to your plan.
-We’ll talk with you about your situation and look at any information you have given us to work out if a change is needed.
-If it is, we’ll then decide what type of change we need to do.
+We’ll talk with you about your situation and look at any information you have given us to work out if we need to change your plan.
+If a change is needed, we’ll then decide what type of change we need to do.
 You can ask us for a change to your plan at any time or we could decide to do this.
 If you want us to review a decision we have already made about your plan, talk to us first.
 A plan change isn’t used to review any of our decisions.

 We’ll work with you to make any changes to your plan.
-We’ll talk with you about your situation to work out what change is needed.
+We’ll talk with you about your situation to work out what we need to change.
 We’ll then either update your plan or create a new plan.
 We still need to follow the laws for the NDIS that apply when making a change to your plan.
 For example, any changes to the reasonable and necessary supports in your plan must meet the NDIS funding criteria.

 Note: